openzfs/openzfs-docs/docs/Getting Started/RHEL-based distro/RHEL 8-based distro Root on ZFS/1-preparation.rst

 .. contents:: Table of Contents
    :local:

 #.
 Disable Secure Boot.
-ZFS modules can not be loaded of Secure Boot is enabled.
+ZFS modules can not be loaded if Secure Boot is enabled.
 #.
 Download a variant of `Rocky Linux 8.4 Live
    ISO <https://dl.rockylinux.org/pub/rocky/8.4/Live/x86_64/>`__ and boot from it.